Darryl Edestrand

 Darryl Edestrand (November 6, 1945 – October 8, 2017) was a Canadian professional ice hockey defenceman who played 455 games in the National Hockey League (NHL) for the St. Louis Blues, Philadelphia Flyers, Pittsburgh Penguins, Boston Bruins, and Los Angeles Kings.
 He featured in two Stanley Cup Finals with the Bruins.
+He had been traded from the Penguins to the Bruins for Nick Beverley.

 He died on October 8, 2017.